956Productions/vortexgallery.moe/index.md

 ---
-title: Bring Your Own Mix
+title: Vortex Gallery at Evo
 layout: front
 ---
 Vortex Gallery is coming to EVO 2022!
 Join us at the Mandalay Bay in Las Vegas on August 5-6 for Community Tournaments at EVO.
 Volunteer signups for the first wave are open until May 20th.